 Android 12 has a hidden One UI-inspired system settings UI

-Google just released the first developer preview of Android 12, but XDA's Mishaal Rahman is already digging deep into the code and is unearthing new features that aren't meant for our eyes just yet.
-It looks like Google is working on a One UI-inspired redesign of the system settings that moves interface element close to the thumbs.
+Google published the first developer preview of Android 12 this week, and XDA's Mishaal Rahman has already been digging deep into the code to unearth new features that aren't meant for our eyes just yet.
+It looks like Google is working on a Samsung One UI-inspired redesign of the system settings that moves interface element closer to the thumbs, and you can activate it via an ADB shell command.

+The new interface can be activated via a hidden "Silky home" developer flag.
+You'll need to use the ADB shell and type in the following command:

 Above: Activated flag.
 Below: Regular Android 12 look.